Severson-Group/AMDC-Firmware/sdk/bare/common/drv/docs/Eddy-Current-Sensor.md

-# DAC Expansion Board Driver
+# Eddy Current Sensor Driver

 This driver is used to control and configure the AMDC eddy current sensor IP core in the FPGA through the AXI4-Lite interface.